KIT-IBPT/epics-open62541/README.md

 * ao: Double
 * bo: Boolean
+* int64out: Int64
 * longout: Int32
 * mbbo and mbboDirect: UInt32
-* lsi, lso, stringin, stringout: String
+* lso, stringout: String

 For the aao record, it depends on the type specified in the `FTVL` field: